mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 ---

 ##### Active and Reactive Power Measurements
-Active and reactive power injection measurements can be created using the same method as for voltage magnitude measurements, where we first utilize the function [`power!`](@ref power!(::AcPowerFlow)).
-However, in this case, we take a different approach, adding measurements one by one to `Meter 1`, `Meter 2`, and `Meter 3` using data from AC power flow:
+Active and reactive power injection measurements can be created with the same method as voltage magnitude measurements, using [`power!`](@ref power!(::AcPowerFlow)) first.
+Here, however, we add measurements one by one to `Meter 1`, `Meter 2`, and `Meter 3` using AC power flow data:
 ```@example acStateEstimation
 @wattmeter(label = "Meter ?")
 @varmeter(label = "Meter ?")